-In addition to these two courses, Ph.D. candidates are required to take six credits in an allied field (to be selected in consultation with the student’s advisor).
-Students are also required to take one three-credit course in research design/proposal writing.
+In addition to these two courses, Ph.D. candidates are required to take nine credits in an allied field (to be selected in consultation with the student’s advisor).
+Students are also required to take one additional three-credit methods course.

 - Take research design/proposal course